zuzmuz/zoro/README.md

 You can create and extract your own components.

+## Goals

+The current state of the library supports all know html elements with their respective attributes.
+Additional features in the pipeline includes:

+- Better content restrictions on certain elements for better type safety (ex: ul elements can only contain li elements...)
+- Better handling of attributes
+- Utility components for common html components (ex: a wrapper over Html, Head and Body, saving you the hassle of html boiler plate)
+- Better error handling messages (the library uses macros to generate html components, so the error messages are not very helpful)
+- Better documentation
+- Css support (maybe a transpiler for css also)

 ## Installation

 You can install the library using Swift Package Manager.
 Add the following dependency to your Package.swift file: